Aniruddha7/Person_and_PPE_detection/README.md

 ## 2. Inference (AI Backend)

-The trained models are used for inference on new images using `person_ppe_inference.py`.
+The trained models are used for inference on new images using `person_ppe_inference.py` in person_ppe_inference folder.
 Detection results for persons and PPE are saved as JSON files in structured directories (`person_detection` and `ppe_detection`).

 ---